AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-about-vpngateways.md

 ---
-title: VPN Gateway Overview: Create cross-premises VPN connections to Azure virtual networks | Azure
+title: 'VPN Gateway Overview: Create cross-premises VPN connections to Azure virtual networks | Azure'
 description: This VPN Gateway Overview explains the ways to connect to Azure virtual networks using a VPN connection over the Internet.
 Included are diagrams of basic connection configurations.
 services: vpn-gateway
 documentationcenter: na